ErrorTzy/writings/notes/Ethics/EverwhereChimerical.md

 ### Jorah's Alternative

 Marriage is an obligation because we have the motivation to follow it; But what it can mean to be morally bound, in Jorah's sense?

+**Against the first argument**

+Brake must reject the following thought:

+- If one's spouse breaks their vow, then one should not (rationally) feel being morally wronged. (i.e. one should not blame their spouse morally)

+But this thought should not be rejected.
+We can say the lesson is that, not blaming someone morally is not everyone's buisiness.

+**Against the second argument**

+The upshot would be, a lot of promises will come out not having obligation